Manecas1221212/romance/chapter_08.md

 Anna didn't respond.
 But she watched Marcus walk away, and something clicked.

 Marcus had access to her calendar.
 Marcus sat on the same floor.
-Marcus would benefit from Anna's unraveling—if she failed, someone else would take SVP.
+Marcus would benefit from Anna's unraveling—if she failed, if she lost the SVP promotion or got demoted, someone would need to take her VP position.
 Why not him?

-She started a new document: **Timeline**.
+She started to open a new document: **Timeline**.
+Took everything from her notebook of anomalies and expanded it.
 Listed every incident.
 Cross-referenced with who had access, who'd been present, who'd benefit.

 Marcus appeared on every line.

+But then she stopped.
+Her computer had been compromised.
+Her files corrupted.
+Her emails sent from her account while she slept.
+If someone was watching her digital activity, a document like this would be a roadmap to her suspicions.

 ---